-At this year’s third IM Network Forum, we will be presenting and discussing current views on the importance of inherited genes, and the modification of genetic information by the environment and
+At this year’s third IM Network Forum, we presented and discussed current views on the importance of inherited genes, and the modification of genetic information by the environment and

 There is great current excitement with the genome and “personalized” medicine in which treatments are tailored to individual patients’ genes.

 At the same time, a very active area of research is showing that the expression of genes is not fixed, but can be modified by environmental factors, and that these modifications can be passed down to future generations.

 Although such genetic modifications can be harmful, exciting new research is suggesting that it can be beneficial as well.
 In particular, self-awareness, learning and behavior changes can counteract gene expression patterns that predispose to disease.

 Time: 8:00 am – 2:00 pm (On-Site Registration Opens at 8:00 am)